szyhdev/unix/README.md

   * Examples in the Text
   * Systems Used to Test the Examples
   * Acknowledgments
-- 1. UNIX System Overview
+- Chapter 1.
+UNIX System Overview
-  * 1.1.
-Introduction
+  * 1. Introduction
-  * 1.2.
-UNIX Architecture
+  * 2. UNIX Architecture
   * 1.3.
 Logging In
   * 1.4.
 Files and Directories
   * 1.5.
 Input and Output